optimalstrategy/Qval/docs/source/configuration.rst

 Supported variables:

 * | :code:`QVAL_MAKE_REQUEST_WRAPPER = myapp.myfile.my_func`.
 Customizes the behavior of the
-    :func:`make_request() <qval.utils.make_request>` function, which is applied to all incoming requests, then the result is passed to :class:`qval.qval.QueryParamValidator`.
+    :func:`make_request() <qval.utils.make_request>` function, which is applied to all incoming requests.
+The result of this function is then passed to :class:`qval.qval.QueryParamValidator`.
 The provided function must accept :code:`request` and return an object that supports the request interface (see :class:`DummyRequest <qval.framework_integration.DummyRequest>`).

   | For example, the following code adds a print to each :func:`make_request() <qval.utils.make_request>` call: